fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - This code was designed for my Glorious Model O mouse, so if it doesn't work with yours, you will need to modify it according to the instructions below
 <br></br>
--You will need [Arduino IDE version 1.8.19 or higher](https://www.arduino.cc/en/software)(This code was written for version 1.8.19 and might not work correctly on later versions but who cares)
+- You will need [Arduino IDE version 1.8.19 or higher](https://www.arduino.cc/en/software)(This code was written for version 1.8.19 and might not work correctly on later versions but who cares)
 <br></br>
 - Download and unpack the repository archive to `C:\Users\your_username\Documents\Arduino\libraries\HID-Arduino`
 <br></br>
 - Download and unpack [this archive](https://github.com/felis/USB_Host_Shield_2.0/releases/tag/1.7.0) into `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.7.0`
 <br></br>
 - Inside the file, there are two versions of the Arduino script.
 All of these behaviors are fully adjustable and can be changed to suit your needs.
+<br></br>
+- All Arduino script files are located in a folder that has the same name as the file itself
 <br></br>
 `RandomDelay_RandomMove.ino`: This script receives coordinates from a PC and performs a series of human-like movements.
 Instead of moving directly to the target coordinates, it intentionally introduces a random delay and first moves to a nearby location before moving to the final, specified coordinates.
 This staged movement is designed to mimic the unpredictable nature of human-like behavior